AcelisWeaven/arrow-hero/README.md

 If you want to listen for changes on your Sass or Javascript files, you only have to do this:

     gulp watch

+Deploy to Github pages
+---

+If you need to update your gh-pages branch quickly, you can do this:

+    gulp deploy